- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Additional Eating Disorder Risk Factors

 Chronic low self-esteem is thought to be a major factor in the development of nearly all eating disorders.
-In fact, some researchers have designated the condition a “necessary prerequisite” for anyone to adopt disordered eating behaviors.
-[8]
+Some researchers have designated the condition a “necessary prerequisite” for anyone to adopt disordered eating behaviors.9

 Bullying is another highly predictive factor for unhelpful thoughts and behaviors around food, eating, and body image.
-The prevalence of eating disorders has been found to be much higher among those who experienced bullying or teasing around their body weight or appearance growing up.
-[9]
+The prevalence of eating disorders is much higher among those who experienced bullying or teasing around their body weight or appearance growing up.10

-And eating disorders also more frequently impact people who have other co-occurring psychiatric disorders.
-Substance use disorder (SUD) and substance abuse in general has been tied particularly closely to many types of eating disorders, including BN and BED.
-[10]
+Eating disorders also more frequently impact people who have other co-occurring psychiatric disorders.
+Substance use disorder (SUD) and substance abuse in general have been tied particularly closely to many types of eating disorders.
+The National Comorbidity Replication survey found that 27% of people with anorexia nervosa, 37% of people with bulimia nervosa, and 23% of people with binge eating disorder had some kind of substance use disorder.11,12

 When Is an Eating Disorder Likely to Develop?

-While most people in modern society experience at least some risk factors for developing eating disorders, including bullying or societal pressure to adhere to certain beauty ideals, these conditions ultimately only impact around 9% of the population.
-[7]
+While most people in modern society experience at least some risk factors for developing eating disorders, including bullying or societal pressure to adhere to certain beauty ideals, only around 9% of the population will have an eating disorder in their lifetime.8

-Translating to roughly 28 million people in the United States, the number is by no means small, but by no means either does it represent a majority of the population.
+Translating to roughly 30 million people in the United States, the number is by no means small, but nor does it represent a majority of the population.
 The difference, then, between those who go on to develop eating disorders and those who don’t is generally the combination of environmental and biological factors.

-For example, those with a family history of disordered eating or serious mental illnesses may be born with certain genes that make them more likely to experience certain stress responses.
-When or if these people experience trauma, it can “turn on” these genes, leading them to develop maladaptive coping mechanisms, including disordered eating behaviors.
+For example, those with a family history of disordered eating or serious mental illnesses may be born with certain genes that make them more likely to experience certain stress responses.13

 Finding Help for an Eating Disorder

-Eating disorders are serious mental health conditions which can be dangerous or even deadly if left untreated.
-If you or a loved one are struggling with an eating disorder, it’s crucial to find help for the condition.
+Eating disorders are serious mental health conditions that can be dangerous or even deadly if left untreated.
+If you or a loved one is struggling with an eating disorder, it’s crucial to find help for the condition.

 If you’re unsure where to start, a trusted medical professional is a great option.
 Therapists, psychiatrists, primary care physicians, and dietitians, among others, are often educated in a number of eating disorders and may be able to recommend disorder-specific treatment or other helpful treatment options and programs.

-If you’d rather not discuss this situation face-to-face, there are a number of mental health and eating disorder hotlines that can help.
-These services allow callers to remain anonymous, while offering information and resources on a number of different eating disorders and treatment options.
+If you’d rather not discuss this situation face-to-face, there are several mental health and eating disorder hotlines that can help.
+These services allow callers to remain anonymous while offering information and resources on a number of different eating disorders and treatment options.

-Regardless of where you turn for help, the most important thing is seeking it out.
+Regardless of where you turn for help, the most important thing is to seek it out.
 Eating disorders may feel impossible to overcome, but recovery is always possible.
 Taking the time to look for help can be the first step on the journey toward a healthier and happier future.

 - Rohde P, Stice E, Shaw H, Gau JM, & Ohls OC.
 (2017).
 Age effects in eating disorder baseline risk factors and prevention intervention effects.
 The International Journal of Eating Disorders; 50(11):1273–1280.